Never Say Die!

 At first, Barak was reluctant to enter into battle against Sisera, the military commander of the substantial troops of King Jabin of Hazor.
 His hesitation is hardly surprising, since the Canaanites possessed vastly superior military technology.
 Sisera had a disciplined, professional army, and his troops were armed to the teeth with iron weapons and chariots in large numbers.

-Barak had citizen militia from most of the twelve tribes of Israel (though some of the tribes ignored the situation and stayed at home; see 'No Show at Deborah's Battle' for the story).
+Barak had citizen militia from most of the twelve tribes of Israel, though some of the tribes ignored the situation and stayed at home - to their eternal disgrace.

 There are, however, rare figures in human history who inspire such loyalty in the people around them that they can achieve what seems impossible.
 Sometimes they are military leaders, sometimes leaders in government, sometimes cult figures.
 Deborah seems to have been such a person.
 She had the charisma needed to convince people they could take extraordinary risks and succeed.
 The force of her personality and her complete faith in God gave Barak the courage to face odds that he knew to be overwhelming.